Kranium2002/meiro_task/README.md

 To address these challenges, I employed a data-driven approach for feature engineering:

 1) **Spatial Analysis**: I leveraged KMeans Clustering to divide the service area into clusters or zones, identifying areas with high cab ride demand.
 This allowed me to calculate how many cab rides were active in a particular zone in 15 minute time interval as demand (Higher the number of cab rides in an area higher the demand).
+I used within-cluster sum of squares algorithm and knowledge of total area of Ahemdabad to calculate optimum amount of zones (Here 50).
+Each zone represents an area of 10km square approximately.

 ![image](https://github.com/Kranium2002/meiro_task/assets/74452705/248456c7-3c5c-49db-9ef9-500a88efca11)